Efrat Lifshitz

 Efrat Lifshitz (אפרת ליפשיץ) is an Israeli chemist at the Schulich Faculty of Chemistry and the Solid-State Institute, Technion – Israel Institute of Technology (Technion-IIT).
 Lifshitz's research is known for pioneering advances in developing and studying low-dimensional semiconductors by exploring the relationship between their optical properties and magnetism.

 Biography

 Lifshitz was born in 1956 in Haifa, Israel.
 She obtained her B.Sc. in Chemistry in 1979 from the Hebrew University of Jerusalem.
 She received her M.Sc.
 (1981) and Ph.D.
 (1984) in Physical Chemistry from the University of Michigan, U.S.A, working under the supervision of Prof. A. Francis.
 After receiving her Ph.D., Efrat spent one year (1984-85) as a postdoctoral fellow at the Weizmann Institute of Science, Israel.
 Lifshitz was a research associate at the University of Michigan from 1986 to 1990, immediately after which she joined the Schulich Faculty of Chemistry at the Technion-IIT as an assistant professor.
 Lifshitz has been a full professor since 2005, leading a semiconductors research laboratory.
 Since 2009, She is also the Matwei Gunsbuourgh Academic Chair at the Technion-IIT.
+Since January 2024, Efrat Lifshitz has been the Dean of the Schulich Faculty of Chemistry at the Technion-IIT.

 Efrat Lifshitz is married, lives in Haifa, and have three children and four grandchildren.